Last updated:

 What else happens once they reach the U.S.?

-Once they reach the United States and are granted permission to stay, asylum seekers may still be forcefully relocated by politicians and communities that are unwelcoming to asylees, migrants and refugees.
-Thousands of people granted legal access to the United States, whether through the asylum process or another process, have been forcefully relocated to “Sanctuary Cities,” where laws have been enacted prohibiting the removal of migrants and refugees.
-Republican governors in both Texas and Florida have sent asylees to places like New York City, Chicago, Washington D.C. and Philadelphia in what appears to be attention-seeking publicity stunts.
+CBP facilities must release migrants within 72 hours.
+Once they are granted permission to stay, asylum seekers may still be forcefully relocated by politicians who are unwelcoming to asylees, migrants and refugees.
+Thousands of people granted legal access to the United States have been relocated to “Sanctuary Cities,” where laws have been enacted prohibiting the removal of migrants and refugees.

 Humanitarian support within the U.S.